Programs and Funding Priorities

 "The Family Resource Center helps me to feel safe, supported, and happy."

 Research shows that students who are supported with programs and resources attend school more often, perform better in class, and stay on track to graduate.
 They also report increased confidence, a strong connection to their school community and trusted relationships with supportive adults.

 Hilltop Afterschool Program (HAP) Provides expanded learning

 through enriching activities that support academic, social, emotional,

-activities with each student’s individualized education plan and promotes inclusion through a welcoming and supportive environment for students.
+artistic, and physical growth.
+HAP promotes inclusion through a welcoming and supportive environment for students.

 Unlocking Futures Mentoring Program/ Each One Reach One, is a program intended to decrease at-risk behavior through prevention and intervention services for youth with emotional, behavioral, and learning challenges.
 This program provides the opportunity for students to participate in a highly structured mentoring program that is designed to foster self-esteem, perseverance, and self-efficacy, and to help youth build a positive attitude about their futures.